estchd/hbm_riddle_solver/README.md

 To use these features, run `cargo run --release --features=feature_1,feature2`

 See the comments in `./src/main.rs` on how to add possible answers and change how each question is solved.

+## Riddle Questions:

+1. When we scream into the distance, who will answer?
+2. The invisible force, sometimes subtle and sometimes not, covers our eyes directed at the skies.
+3. The fluorescent oscilloscope gives us the passcode of random numbers.
+Who holds the answers?
+4. Ever revolving, never still, a sight for the patient that reeks of tobacco, dancing perpetually.